cozy/cozy-flagship-app/README.md

 More information about Android variant [here](https://github.com/cozy/cozy-flagship-app/blob/master/docs/how-to-debug-notifications.md).

+### Working with local stack

+If you need to access a local instance, do not forget to enable the `--host` and `mailhog` options:
+`$ cozy-stack serve --host 0.0.0.0 --mailhog`

+You also need a running mailhog server.
+To have more details about how to send mails, [see here](https://docs.cozy.io/en/howTos/dev/sendmail/).

 ### Working with locally hosted webviews

 The easiest way to develop on locally hosted webviews (like any Cozy apps like Drive or Contacts) is to :